krutikabapat/Video-Stabilization-using-OpenCV/README.md

 ## Steps for video stabilization:-

-1. Capture two frames of a video.
+1. Capture two consequent frames of a video.
 2. Find motion between thos two frames.
 3. Correct the motion.